illustration of a school and hospital with concept of data linkage

 4. Implementation Science and Public Health: including the evaluation of new pathways of care/guideline recommendations to improve maternal and or child physical and/or mental health.

-More information and opting out
+More information

 More information can be found on the eLIXIR website.

-The Office for National Statistics (ONS) census is a national survey which takes place every 10 years in England and Wales on a nominated day.
+The Office for National Statistics(ONS) are the data controllers of the 2011 census data.
+The census is a national survey which takes place every 10 years in England and Wales on a nominated day.
 Every effort is made to include all people resident in England and Wales on that day and ask them questions about their housing, social, health, and living circumstances.
+Individuals are also asked about their ethnicity, country of birth, and citizenship.
+The most recent census was conducted in 2021, and previous census surveys were conducted in 2001 and 2011.
+The ONS has linked CRIS to 2011 census data; this linkage is the first between NHS mental health records and census data in England.

 This data linkage provides a resource for investigating the impact of social and demographic factors, such as employment, migration status, and poverty, on mental health treatment and outcomes.
-The linkage is being used to examine the social determinants of onset, course and outcomes of severe mental health problems, and is being done through the ESRC-funded Social and Economic Predictors of severe Mental Disorders (SEP-MD) study led by Dr. Jayati Das-Munshi.
+The linkage is being used to examine the social determinants of onset, course and outcomes of severe mental health problems, and is being done through the ESRC-funded Social and Economic Predictors of severe Mental Disorders (SEP-MD) study led by Dr Jayati Das-Munshi.
 Results from research using this linkage will be fed back to relevant organisations with the aim of directly impacting patient care and informing changes to NHS policies.

 A previous data linkage between CRIS and local cancer records (through the Thames Cancer Registry) provided a resource for investigating the relationship between mental health and cancer.
 The link brought together information on cancer diagnoses, clinical features of the tumour, data from the first three months of intervention, and place and date of death up to 2009.